linnykoleh/Spring/Notes.md

 		- #### ** <br/>
 		Matches any path on the level at the wildcard occurs and all levels below.
 If only /** or ** then will match any request.  <br/>
 		Example: /services/** matches /services, /services/, /services/users and /services/orders and also /services/orders/123/items etc.
+- If there are multiple `intercept-url` elements used, the first match will be used.

 ```xml
 <beans:beans  ...>